Asian stock markets follow Wall Street higher

 On Wall Street, the benchmark S&P 500 index ended last week up 0.7%, though the majority of stocks in the index declined.
 The gain was driven by the strength of technology stocks.

-Forecasters say the recovery might be too early to be sustained by uncertain economic activity.
-Major market benchmarks have been lifted by outperformance by big companies, while smaller stocks still are down.
+Forecasters say the recovery might be too early and strong to be sustained by uncertain economic activity.
+Market benchmarks have been lifted by outperformance by big companies, while smaller stocks still are down.

 The global economy “offers few reasons to be upbeat,” said Mizuho Bank in a report.